You do not need to have both types of LPA. If you do choose to put both in place, you can name different attorneys for each form.

-Existing enduring powers of attorney must be registered where the donor has lost, or is losing, their mental capacity to deal with their own affairs.
+Existing Enduring Powers of Attorney (EPA) must be registered when the donor has lost or is losing, their mental capacity to deal with their own affairs.
 Applications must be made on prescribed forms and notices must be served on at least three people, those people being defined by a statutory list of family members.

-Lasting powers of attorney must be registered before use, regardless of whether the donor has lost capacity.
-Unlike enduring powers of attorney, the donor or the attorneys can seek to have a lasting power of attorney registered.
-Again, applications must be made on prescribed forms and notices must be served but with lasting powers of attorney those notices are served on people chosen by the donor (who are specified in the lasting power of attorney form itself).
+Lasting Powers of Attorney must be registered before use, regardless of whether the donor has lost capacity.
+Unlike Enduring Powers of Attorney, the donor or the attorneys can seek to have a Lasting Powers of Attorney registered.
+Again, applications must be made on prescribed forms and notices must be served but with Lasting Powers of Attorney, those notices are served on people chosen by the donor (who are specified in the Lasting Powers of Attorney form itself).

-How our lasting powers of attorney solicitors can help you:
+How our Lasting Powers of Attorney (LPA) solicitors can help you: